 If you need help or to contact your consulate, use the following url:

-For official information about returning to UK from Spain:
+For the latest official information about flying from or to Spain:

 8 thoughts on “Travel & holidays after Covid-19 in Malaga, schedules & activities”

 Can I drive from San Pedro to Sevilla by car in Phase 2 to visit a friend .
 Is Sevilla classed as the same province as Marbella I know they are both in Andalucía but I’m presuming San Pedro is Malaga province and Sevilla is Seville province .
 If this is the case when can I drive to Seville please .